Robinhood at a glance

 - Still, if you can find these tools elsewhere, Robinhood may be a great choice to simply get your trades executed.

-Investors who need research and support at a fair price, however, should check out Charles Schwab and Fidelity Investments.
+Investors who need research and support as well as $0 stock and ETF commissions should check out Charles Schwab and Fidelity Investments.
 Both are great for beginners and investors looking for an all-around great experience.
-Those on the hunt for extensive research and education should take a look at Merrill Edge, which gives you access to Merrill’s analyst reports — and with enough deposited at the broker (or parent company Bank of America), you can get free trades anyway.
+Those on the hunt for extensive research and education should take a look at Merrill Edge, which gives you access to Merrill’s analyst reports as well as free trades.

 How we make money